 Co-Authored with W. Kip Viscusi.
 “Promoting Equity Through Equitable Risk Tradeoffs,” Journal of Benefit Cost Analysis, Spring 2023(1), pp. 8-34.

 “Behavioral Economics and the Value of a Statistical Life,” Journal of Risk and Uncertainty, Special Issue: Risk Guideposts for a Safer Society,” June 2019, 28 (2-3), pp. 207-217.

-Co-authored with James P. Ziliak, “Panel Econometrics of Labor Market Outcomes,” in The Oxford Handbook of Panel Data, edited by Badi H. Baltagi, 583–607.
-Oxford: Oxford University, 2015.
+Co-Authored with James P. Ziliak.
+“Panel Econometrics of Labor Market Outcomes,” in Badi H. Baltagi (Ed.), The Oxford Handbook of Panel Data, Oxford University Press, 2015, Chapter 19, pp. 583-607.